ratwolfzero/hopalong/README.md

 The color scheme is based on the pixel density, i.e. how often a pixel of the image is hit during the iteration.

-- Check out my Python version for more detailed information on pixel density:
+- Check out my Python version for more detailed information:
 <https://github.com/ratwolfzero/hopalong_python>

 - For information on implementing the Signum function in Rust, see: